ScrPzz/CRAFT-pytorch/README.md

 ![d464ca93-368a-4a57-aae2-c81329242808](https://user-images.githubusercontent.com/55019419/179762258-42a059d1-e441-46c8-bfc8-04d1d5dbde57.png)

 red boxes are produced by CRAFT, blue ones by the clustering.
+10 px tolerance added in both directions.

 - OCR via both **Pytesseract** the **PaddleOCR** (https://github.com/PaddlePaddle/PaddleOCR).
 Keeping both at this benchmark stage, most probably will end up using Paddle because it is just so good.